mrpatrick030/Aya-Bloghathon/README.md

 A general blog page, single post page, admin dashboard, admin registration page, admin login page, contributor's dashboard, contributors's registration page, contributor's login page, contact form, search form, mobile responsive menu, responsive website across all devices, intuitive interface.

 ### Technologies used
-Next.js, PostgreSQL, Tailwind CSS, JavaScript, Node.js, Axios, Nodemailer, AOS, Pinata Cloud App.
+Next.js, PostgreSQL, Tailwind CSS, JavaScript, Node.js, Axios, Nodemailer, AOS, Pinata Cloud Storage.
 Note that Informatio was built from scratch using these technologies.

 ## General Blog Page
 The general blog page is the first page of the blog.
 It is a two column page which consists of a main bar and a sidebar.
 It shows all posts submitted by the admin and all approved posts of members or contributors.
 It shows the following properties of a blog post: image, video, title, description (excerpt), date of post, name of contributor, category of post and the post id(post id can be seen by only the admin when logged in).